|Jeffrey M. Capaccio

-Nick, a Partner at Spring Ventures, has deep experience and an accomplished record in finance.
+Nick, Co-Founder and CFO of SideCar and a Partner at Spring Ventures, has deep experience and an accomplished record in finance.
 In 2005 he combined his experience of financial markets and transactions gained at Keefe, Bruette & Woods with a passion for climate and the environment to join ThinkEquity’s founding Greentech banking franchise.
 In 2008 he helped initiate Morgan Stanley’s equity research efforts in clean energy and later headed the group’s North American efforts.
 His focus spanned power and transportation industries including solar, wind, efficiency, smart grid, emission reduction and advanced energy storage markets covering companies like First Solar, A123, and EnerNoc.
 He was the #1 ranked equity analyst in stock performance across all of Morgan Stanley and was one of the top sell side analysts on Wall Street.
 In 2007 he worked with Sunil Paul on the Gigaton Throwdown project, which helped lead to a focus on innovations in finance and information technology as a key lever to unleash the innovations for the clean economy.
-He believes there is massive potential for capital in private and public markets to revolutionize sectors like solar, wind, energy efficiency, and lighting.
+He believes there is massive potential for capital in private and public markets to revolutionize sectors.

-Josh has a long history as a business entrepreneur and a social entrepreneur.
-He is the co-founder and General Partner of New Cycle Capital, an early stage venture capital firm working with entrepreneurs who want to want to change the world.
+Josh, the CEO of big data IP litigation and analytics firm Lex Machina, has a long history as a business and social entrepreneur.
 New Cycle’s investments include OPower, Renewable Funding, PeoplePower, GoalSpring, Saber es Poder, and Terrapass.
 Josh is a National leader in clean energy policy as well as clean energy investing.
 He is a co-founder of both Cleantech for Obama and the Clean Economy Network.
 Previously he was at Redpoint Ventures, DCM, McKinsey & Co, Netscape, and Agile Software.
 He was the 2nd employee at EarthWeb, which went public in 1998.
 In 2000 Josh founded Full Circle Fund and continues to serve as Board Chair.
 He was recently project lead in building GreenCitiesCalifornia.org.
 For the last six years he has been on the Board of Full Circle Fund, One Economy, and is Treasurer of the Board of Trustees for the University of California at Merced.
 He has a MBA and JD from Stanford and serves on the Advisory Board for the Stanford Business School Fund.

 Jeffrey Capaccio is of counsel in the Litigation Practice Group of Carr & Ferrell.
 Mr. Capaccio specializes in complex business litigation, intellectual property litigation, public policy counseling and international law.
 Multiple trials, as well as hundreds of arbitrations and mediations across a broad range of areas including complex commercial disputes, professional liability, and general liability matters, have allowed Mr. Capaccio to hone a practical, results-oriented approach for his clients.